The Great Outdoors

 Yosemite National Park is 198 miles, over to the western side of the Sierra Nevada.
 Easy access is dependent on seasonal closure of mountain passes.

 Sequoia & Kings Canyon National Parks are 251 miles away.
 Even though the parks are right at our back door, high mountain peaks prohibit road access.
 You must drive south around the southern end of the Sierras.

 Devil's Postpile National Monument is 95 miles north of Manzanar.
 This hidden gem features dramatic geology.

 National Forest and Bureau of Land Management Sites

-Eastern Sierra Interagency Visitor Center in Lone Pine is a good source of information for all your area questions.
+Eastern Sierra Interagency Visitor Center in Lone Pine is your source of information for all your area questions.
+It is located just south of Lone Pine at the intersection of Highway 136 to Death Valley and Highway 395.
+A permit is required for day hiking and overnight camping to Mt.
+Whitney.
 The phone number there is 760-876-6222.

 Ancient Bristlecone Pine Forest Visitor Center is about 53 miles north and east of Manzanar.
 These are the oldest living trees on earth.

 Inyo National Forest, of which Mt.
 Whitney and the bristlecones are a part, manages most of the mountainous terrain and accompanying recreation in this area.